Feel comfortable before you booking a trip with us

-Yes, of course.
-You will surely would like to get to know whom you intend planning your trip with, and we also like to know about you and what you like most and least.
-So, please free to talk to us on Skype before taking your first step.
+You will surely like to get to know whom you intend to plan your trip with, and we also like to know about you and what you like most and least.
+So, please free to talk to us on Skype or Zoom before taking your first step.
 Drop us a mail to schedule a meeting.
-Our Skype username is treklanka.

 Time zone UTC/GMT + 5:30 hrs (until 27 March 2016)